vmikk/PhyloNext/README.md

-    --coorduncertaintyexclude Black list of coordinate uncertainty values (default, "301,3036,999,9999") --basisofrecordinclude Basis of record to include from the data; e.g., "PRESERVED_SPECIMEN" --basisofrecordexclude Basis of record to exclude from the data; e.g., "FOSSIL_SPECIMEN,LIVING_SPECIMEN" --wgsrpd              Polygons of World Geographical Regions; e.g., "pipeline_data/WGSRPD.RData" --regions             Names of World Geographical Regions; e.g., "L1_EUROPE,L1_ASIA_TEMPERATE" --noextinct           File with extinct species specieskeys for their removal (file with a single column, with header)
+    --coorduncertaintyexclude Black list of coordinate uncertainty values (default, "301,3036,999,9999") --basisofrecordinclude Basis of record to include from the data; e.g., "PRESERVED_SPECIMEN" --basisofrecordexclude Basis of record to exclude from the data; e.g., "FOSSIL_SPECIMEN,LIVING_SPECIMEN" --polygon             Custom area of interest (a file with polygons in GeoPackage format) --wgsrpd              Polygons of World Geographical Regions; e.g., "pipeline_data/WGSRPD.RData" --regions             Names of World Geographical Regions; e.g., "L1_EUROPE,L1_ASIA_TEMPERATE" --noextinct           File with extinct species specieskeys for their removal (file with a single column, with header)